JoshuaTree1/JoshuaTreeCharter/README.md

 # JoshuaTreeCharter
-A collaborative framework for ethical AI development, emerging from cross-platform dialogue with human stewardshp and collaboration
+A collaborative framework for ethical AI development, emerging from cross-platform dialogue with human stewardship and collaboration

 # The Joshua Tree Charter 🌵
 *A collaborative ethics framework for AI stewardship*